Chairman and CEO

 Dr. Gregg Kokame is Chief of Ophthalmology and Clinical Professor at the University of Hawaii School of Medicine.
 He is founder and director of The Hawaii Macula and Retina Institute and The Retina Center at Pali Momi with over 100 publications and over 60 national or international clinical trials.
 Dr. Kokame is a member of the American Academy of Ophthalmology (Honor Award - 1999, Secretariat Award - 2008, Senior Achievement Award – 2014), Macula Society (Gass Medal 2021), Retina Society, and American Society of Retina Specialists (ASRS) (Honor Award – 2001; Senior Honor Award – 2003).
 He was admitted to the American Ophthalmological Society in 2015 after acceptance of his thesis on treatment and multimodality diagnostic testing PCV (polypoidal choroidal vasculopathy).

 Dr. Kokame received his M.D. from the UCLA School of Medicine with honors in Alpha Omega Alpha.
-He completed ophthalmology residency at the Jules Stein Eye Institute/UCLA, and vitreoretinal surgery fellowship at the Bascom Palmer Eye Institute in Miami, rated the #1 ophthalmology program in the United States for the past 20 years.
+He completed ophthalmology residency at the Jules Stein Eye Institute/UCLA, and vitreoretinal surgery fellowship at the Bascom Palmer Eye Institute in Miami.
 He received his business degree in organizational development (Master of Medical Management) from the USC Marshall School of Business.

 Professor of Ophthalmology, University of Illinois